SandyGCabanes/sandygc.github.io/README.md

 # sandygc.github.io
 This is my website for my projects containing insights from data analysis and visualizations, automation projects for efficiency, learning projects re-applied from online courses, productivity tricks and many more to come.
-I plan on growing as a Data Analyst, shifting careers from more than 25 years in market research.
-I am interested in lifelong learning and re-application of new concepts for simulated business cases.